1 Tissue types

 Case 35 Part 2

-b.
-Once your master list is made, go back to each video and try to identify each of the structures on the master list.
+c.
+Once your master list is made, go back to each video and try to identify each of the structures in your master list.

 a.
 In which cranial fossa is the tumor located.